Synrom/FixMe/README.md

 ## Defects4j

-Part of our evaluation works on the Defects4J benchmark.
-To do so:
+Part of our evaluation works on the [Defects4J](https://github.com/rjust/defects4j) benchmark.
+The workflow here is as follows:
 - first execute `initialize.sh`.
 That creates the directories `repo_dir` and `bugids_dir` and `bugs2fix_dir`
-- then execute `create.py` to extract a csv of bug samples for our models
+- then execute `create.py` to extract a CSV-file of bug samples
-- the CSV then needs to be tokenized and after that fixes are generated using the following command:
+- the CSV then needs to be tokenized and after that, fixes are generated using the following command:
 ```bash
 $ python -m fixme.run test <graphcodebert/unixcoder> <tokenized test set> <output directory> <path to loaded model>
 ```